NHI H-3 Kolibrie: Design

-The H-3 was a two seat general purpose helicopter.
-It had a duraluminium tube superstructure, an open cockpit and an undergear of metal skids.
-The design is typical of ultra-light helicopters of the period, being powered by tip-jets — two ramjets, one at the tip of each rotor blade.
+The H-3 was a two-seat general purpose helicopter.
+It had a duraluminium tube superstructure, an open cockpit and landing gear of metal skids.
+The design is typical of ultralight helicopters of the period, being powered by tip-jets — two ramjets, one at the tip of each rotor blade.
 The small tail rotor, powered by the motion of the main rotor, was necessary only for yaw control since the tip-jets eliminated the need for an anti-torque force.
 The ramjets could burn multiple types of fuel, giving the helicopter a certain versatility.

 The Kromhout-designed-and-built ramjets generated 0.196 kN thrust and made a complex gear box unnecessary.
 Later, Aviolanda-built ramjets generated 0.226 kN thrust.
 In order to start the ramjets, a small 2 hp auxiliary power unit spun the main rotor to 70 rpm, at which point the ramjets could be ignited.

 Variants with skis, flotation devices, and medical evacuation stretchers were developed and tested, but these versions were never produced.
-After developing a crop duster version, the H-3 was mainly marketed for that purpose.
+After developing a cropduster version, the H-3 was mainly marketed for that purpose.